Tales from the 18th Century - The truth behind 'The Favourite'

 More US Presidents talks in April - Many of you will remember John Matlin's excellent talks in autumn 2017 on US Presidents (FDR to Nixon) The great news is that John has agreed to do two further sessions on Ronald Reagan (April 4th) and Bill Clinton (April 11th).

-Liz Driscoll, the organiser of Mill Hill U3A Travel Group is organising a Trip to Liverpool and Chester on June 9th 2019.
+Mill Hill U3A Travel Group is organising a 5-day Trip to Liverpool and Chester, staying at the Novotel in Liverpool centre for four nights.
+Kenton U3A members are invited to join the trip.
 For more information CLICK HERE or email Kevin O'Doherty by clicking on the link.
+Booking deposits must be received by January 31st.

 INTEREST GROUPS - DATES & INFORMATION

-Music Appreciation - Fromm January meetings will be held at the Bowling Club.
-The next date is 2 pm on Thursday January 10th, when Herbie Goldberg will continue his presentation of the exceptional music of Sir Arthur Sullivan, and leading onto his comic operatic colaborations with W S Gilbert.
+Music Appreciation - All meetings are now held at the Bowling Club.
+The next date is 2 pm on Thursday February 14th, when Herbie Goldberg will continue his presentation of the exceptional music of Sir Arthur Sullivan, and leading onto his comic operatic colaborations with W S Gilbert.

 BRIDGE CLUB Kindly check directly with Normal Levy (020 8904 3906) about the next scheduled session.

 Art - Sketching & Watercolour We are pleased that Trixi will continue to lead this group; where members bring their own materials and share tips about the artworks they are creating.
-The next session is 2 pm o n Tuesday, January 8th.
+The next session is 2 pm on Tuesday, January 22nd.

 German Conversation - New leader and revised dates Please note that future meetings will be held at noon on the 3rd Thursday of the month at the Preston Pub (not at the Bowling Club) and will be led by Godfrey Manning of Harrow U3A (Tel: 020 8958 5113, email firstname.lastname@example.org)